What Will Happen To My Children After The Divorce?

 When issuing a decision regarding custody and visitation, the state always considers the best interests of the child.
 In Texas, family courts presume that a joint custody arrangement between parents is in the best interests of the child.
 Whenever possible, the court will give joint physical and legal custody to each parent.

-Vela & Del Fierro, PLLC, Attorneys at Law can help you work with your child’s parent to come up with a parenting schedule that is in the best interests of your child and suits both of your needs.
+Vela & Del Fierro, P.C. can help you work with your child’s parent to come up with a parenting schedule that is in the best interests of your child and suits both of your needs.
 This way, you can both have input over custody and visitation without having to go to court.

 What Factors Can Affect Child Support?